magento/merchdocs/src/catalog/product-create-grouped.md

 title: Grouped Product
 ---

 A grouped product consists of simple standalone products that are presented as a group.
-You can offer variations of a single product, or group them by season or theme.
+You can offer variations of a single product or group them by season or theme.
 Presenting a grouped product can create an incentive for customers to purchase additional items.
-A grouped product provides an easy way to offer variations of a product, and list them all on the same page.
+A grouped product provides an easy way to offer variations of a product and list them all on the same page.

-For example, you might sell open stock flatware, and list every type of utensil that is used in a formal place setting.
+For example, you might sell open stock flatware and list every type of utensil that is used in a formal place setting.
 Some might order multiple salad forks, fish forks, dinner forks, dinner knives, fish knives, butter knives, soup spoons, and dessert spoons.
 Other customers might order a simple fork, knife, and spoon.
 Customers can order as many of each item as they want.

 Although they are presented as a group, each product in the group is purchased as a separate item.
 In the shopping cart, each item and the quantity purchased appears a separate line item.

-The following instructions take you through the process of creating a grouped product using a [product template]({% link stores/attribute-sets.md %}), required fields, and basic settings.
+The following instructions demonstrate the process of creating a grouped product using a [product template]({% link stores/attribute-sets.md %}), required fields, and basic settings.
 Each required field is marked with a red asterisk (`*`).
-When you finish the basics, you can complete the [advanced settings]({% link catalog/settings-advanced.md %}) and [other settings]({% link catalog/settings-other.md %}) as needed.
+When you finish the basics, you can complete the [advanced settings]({% link catalog/settings-advanced.md %}) and [other settings]({% link catalog/settings-other.md %}), as needed.

 ![]({% link images/images/product-grouped.png %}){: .zoom}
 _Grouped Product_